neondatabase/neon/README.md

 # Neon

-Neon is a serverless open source alternative to AWS Aurora Postgres.
-It separates storage and compute and substitutes PostgreSQL storage layer by redistributing data across a cluster of nodes.
+Neon is a serverless open-source alternative to AWS Aurora Postgres.
+It separates storage and compute and substitutes the PostgreSQL storage layer by redistributing data across a cluster of nodes.

 The project used to be called "Zenith".
 Many of the commands and code comments still refer to "zenith", but we are in the process of renaming things.